Del Dingle: Storylines

 Del was heartbroken to discover Alice Wilson, her cousin Sam's fiancée, had been told her cancer was terminal so she and Chas gave her a hen night to remember – although Del struggled to cope with the secret.

 However, her own romantic life soon took centre stage again.
 Del got close to local vet Paddy Kirk after agreeing to adopt abandoned pooch, Titch.
-They started dating but this made Paddy's friend Toni Daggert decided she was in love with him and she set out to ruin their romance.
+They started dating but this made Paddy's friend Toni Daggert decide she was in love with him and she set out to ruin their romance.
 Initially her schemes didn't work but after Toni enticed Paddy to spend more time with her than he did with Del, Del confronted Toni in the Woolpack kitchen.
 After a struggle, Toni was scalded with hot fat when a pan was knocked over, leaving her badly burned.
 Del was horrified at what had happened and called for help immediately but it was too late.
 Disgusted by Del's behaviour, Paddy dumped her and spent his time consoling Toni.
 Toni forgave Del for burning her – realising that it was a genuine accident.

 David Metcalfe arrived in the village in November 2006, looking for his long-lost father and they took a shine to each other until Del realised that he thought her uncle Zak was his father and distanced herself.
 David's father was revealed to be Eric Pollard and they started planning to steal £20,000 from him in revenge for Eric stealing £20,000 from David's late mother, Lydia.
 But Chas saw David with her friend, Katie Sugden, one night and Katie admitted that they had had a one-night stand.
 Chas told Del, who confronted Katie, but directed her real revenge at David for lying to her.
 She changed their plan to steal the £20,000 slightly, convincing David to put the money in her account and he agreed.
 Once the money was in her account, she left the country, leaving David behind.